Caroline works from her studio in a renovated fire station in Dunfermline, Fife, Scotland, UK.

 Buying my jewellery

-I have a small online shop but please contact me if you are interested in buying something unavailable in the shop.
+I have an online shop but please contact me if you are interested in buying something unavailable in the shop.

 You can also find me on Twitter, Instagram or Facebook - click on the logo below.